lg-bot/import-test/README.md

 The client has provided basic wireframes and user stories (broken into 3 stages).

 Some work has already been done for you in the [scaffold][scaffold].
 Build off of the existing code.
+(But if you'd like to use a different tool than the one provided in the scaffold - go ahead and swap it out.
+Just be ready to defend your choice. :)

 ## Wireframes